-Almost all airports reported that actions are taken to reduce the presence of geese on their premises, whereas such actions are only used to a minor extent in the vicinity of the airports.
-Apparently, shooting (blanks and loaded) and pyrotechnics are the most commonly used techniques, although laser and acoustics are also used to scare off geese.
+Almost all airports reported that actions are taken to reduce the presence of geese on their premises, whereasfew airports have developed procedures to reduce the presence of geese in the vicinity of airports with Amsterdam Airport Schiphol having the most advanced procedures.
+Apparently, shooting (blanks and loaded) and pyrotechnics are the most commonly used techniques, although laser and distress callsare also used to scare off geese.
 Outside airport premises various methods, e.g. nest or egg removal, grassland management and hunting, are practiced.